nats-io/nats.deno/os/README.md

-# nats-obj.js
+# obj

-The nats-kv.js implements the NATS KV functionality using JetStream for JavaScript clients.
+The obj module implements the NATS KV functionality using JetStream for JavaScript clients.
 JetStream clients can use streams to store and access data.
 Obj is materialized view that presents a different _API_ to interact with the data stored in a stream using the API for a ObjectStore which should be familiar